Kiaazad/0GUI/README.md

 As an optional step, you can remove all images inside the GUI folder except the window icon here's a video showing me doing it, *gigle* https://www.youtube.com/watch?v=c7ot8OVQrpg

+**License**

+The majority of 0GUI and 0GUIM is modified code from default Ren'py interface, therefore, the license is the same as everything else in Ren'py: https://www.renpy.org/doc/html/license.html

+**Plugs**

+If anyone deserves to be supported is RenpyTom https://www.patreon.com/renpytom for all the effort he has put into Ren'py.
+Though, I wouldn't mind some of the attention either.
+You can find some interesting stuff on my patreon page too: https://www.patreon.com/KiaAzad mostly free stuff.